Frequently Asked Questions

 Q: My Forum password doesn't seem to work for the Insect Classifieds and visa versa.

-A: The Forum, the Insect Classifieds, and the Entomology Auctions all use separate databases.
+A: The Forum and the Insect Classifieds use separate databases.
 Thus you must register separately for an account in each program you wish to participate in.
 Your username/password combination in one program will not necessarily work in another program - unless you registered with identical information.
 So, if your password doesn't work in a program it means you either entered it incorrectly or you are not actually registered in that program and the program doesn't recognize you.
 Please register in each program you want to use.
 Keep in mind that your username in a program cannot be changed once you register (but passwords CAN be changed later).
 Top

 A: This is not possible.
 Sorry.
 Top